twse/bobsgame-fonts/Pixel Sans.md

 | FFF0-FFFF | Specials                           | 1/5        |

 ### PUA Characters
 * E000-E040, E042, E045-E048, E04A-E04F, E052-E053, E06B – Nintendo DS and Wii symbols.
-The font ["Silver.ttf"](https://poppyworks.itch.io/silver) by [Poppy Works](https://poppyworks.itch.io/) does not use the PUA at all, but redefines the Enclosed Alphanumerics range of Unicode for these symbols.
+The font ["Silver.ttf"](https://poppyworks.itch.io/silver) by [Poppy Works](https://poppyworks.itch.io/) does not use the PUA at all, but redefines the Enclosed Alphanumerics range of Unicode for some of these symbols.
 * E06C – Sims currency symbol
 * E2D1-E30C, E320-E337 – Japanese Halfwidth Extensions
 * E34C-E34E, EC7B-EC7E – Nut Fractions